Mort Sahl: In popular culture

-In the September 28, 1960 Peanuts comic strip, Schroeder is reading aloud to Lucy from a biography on his all-time favorite composer, Ludwig van Beethoven where he describes his idol as someone who "would sometimes startle people in public places," then would at times "flew out in anger against all that was petty, dull, or greedy in men., [and] Often, however, his scorn would turn to high hilarity and humorous jests."
+In the September 28, 1960 Peanuts comic strip, Schroeder is reading aloud to Lucy from a biography on his all-time favorite composer, Ludwig van Beethoven where he describes his idol as someone who "would sometimes startle people in public places," then at times "flew out in anger against all that was petty, dull, or greedy in men., [and] Often, however, his scorn would turn to high hilarity and humorous jests."
 Lucy then asks, "Are you reading about Beethoven or Mort Sahl?"

 Personal life

 Sahl was married three times.
 He wedded Sue Babior in 1955; the marriage ended in divorce less than three years later.
 In the early 1960s his steady girlfriend was Tippi Hedren.
+Sahl also dated Dyan Cannon and Julie Newmar.

 In 1967, he married actress and model China Lee and they divorced in 1991.
 They had one son, Mort Sahl Jr., who died in 1996, aged 19, from an unknown drug-related reaction.

 In 1997, he married Kenslea Ann Motter; they divorced around 2009.
 He regretted the end of their marriage and said "I'm sorry I divorced Kenslea; I'm still in love with my wife.
 If you love a woman it'll make her a better woman."

 In 1976, Sahl wrote an autobiography called Heartland.

 In June 2007, a number of star comedians, including George Carlin and Jonathan Winters, gave Sahl an 80th birthday tribute.

 In 2008, Sahl moved from Los Angeles to Mill Valley, California, a suburb of San Francisco, where he became friends with comedian Robin Williams, who lived nearby.